jlevangi/LazyDJ/README.md

 - Search for songs and add them to your Spotify queue.
 - View the next songs in your queue.
+- Prevents queueing the same song with a 20 minute period.
 - Responsive design and PWA capabilities for a native app-like experience.

 ## Requirements